Mykhailo Hrushevsky: Major works

+Criticism

 In Hrushevsky's varied historical writings, certain basic ideas come to the fore.
 Firstly, he saw continuity in Ukrainian history from ancient times to his own.
 Thus, he claimed the ancient Ukrainian steppe cultures from Scythia to Kievan Rus' to the Cossacks as part of Ukrainian heritage.
 He viewed the Principality of Galicia–Volhynia as the sole legitimate heir of Kievan Rus, which opposed the official scheme of Russian history, which claimed Kievan Rus' for the Vladimir-Suzdal Principality and Imperial Russia.
 Secondly, to give real depth to the continuity, Hrushevsky stressed the role of the common people, the "popular masses" as he called them, throughout the eras.
 Thus, popular revolts against the various foreign states that ruled Ukraine were also a major theme.
 Thirdly, Hrushevsky always emphasised native Ukrainian factors rather than international ones as the causes of various phenomena.
 Thus, he was an anti-Normanist, who stressed the Slavic origins of Rus, internal discord as the primary reason for the fall of Kievan Rus' and the native Ukrainian ethnic makeup and origins of the Ukrainian Cossacks.
 (He considered runaway serfs especially important in the last regard.)
 Also, he stressed the national aspect to the Ukrainian Renaissance of the 16th and 17th centuries and considered that the great revolt of Bohdan Khmelnytsky and the Cossacks against the Polish–Lithuanian Commonwealth to be largely a national and social phenomenon, rather than simply a religious phenomenon.
-Thus, continuity nativism, and populism characterised his general histories.
+Thus, continuity nativism and populism characterised his general histories.

 On the role of statehood in Hrushevsky's historical thought, contemporary scholars still do not agree.
 Some believe that Hrushevsky retained a populist mistrust of the state throughout his career and that it was reflected by his deep democratic convictions, but others believe that Hrushevsky gradually became more and more for Ukrainian statehood in his various writings and that to be is reflected in his political work on the construction of a Ukrainian national state, during the revolution in 1917 and 1918.
+Among Hrushevsky's prominent critics was Harvard University professor of Ukrainian studies Omeljan Pritsak.
+According to Pritsak, Hrushevsky's neglection of the role of political elite in Ukrainian history led to disruption of the nation's historical narrative.